 Use only cold water for drinking and cooking if you think you may have lead in your water.
 This is especially important when making food for young children and formulas for babies.
 Run the water for several minutes before you use it.

-The best solution, of course, is to replace your old pipes with either copper or PEX piping.
+The best solution, of course, is to replace your old pipes with either copper pipes or PEX piping.
 These are both very durable types of pipes, and are very suited to the climate of southern California.
 We would be happy to examine your pipes for you and if you need them replaced, give you a free estimate.
 Give us a call.